fatah4561/graphql-ecommerce/README.md

 I designed this project with a strong emphasis on:
 ✅ Readability & Maintainability
 ✅ Clean Code & Separation of Concerns (SoC)
-✅ Flexibility to Adapt into a REST API (thanks to encore)
+✅ Flexibility to Adapt into a REST API (thanks to encore, might need some modifications)

 Basic Features